MediaSavvy/MediaSavvy/Wiki/index.md

 # 👋 Welcome

-Welcome to my wiki, a trusted source for carefully curated piracy and other informative guides.
-I'm dedicated to providing top-tier resources that I personally use, recommend, and deem reliable, safe, high quality, trustwothy and practical for everyone.
+Welcome to MediaSavvy, a trusted source for carefully curated piracy and other informative guides.
+MediaSavvy is dedicated to providing top-tier resources that we personally use, recommend, and deem reliable, safe, high quality, trustwothy and practical for everyone.

 ---